rootstrap/FlowForms/docs/pages/android-quickstart.md

 </code></pre>
 For further information about two-way databiding, refer to [this official documentation](https://developer.android.com/topic/libraries/data-binding/two-way).
 However, the snippets above can be easily adapted to avoid using two-way databinding.

 **FlowForms**'s full potential is better appreciated when making more complex forms, you can review the [android example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20Android/src/main/java/com/rootstrap/flowforms/example) included the project.
 Which makes use of asynchronous validations and many other capabilities.
 You will see that the implementation steps doesn't change at all.
+BTW, there is an example using Activity and another one using Fragment.

 However, the example app and this guide does not cover all **FlowForms**'s features, so for a detailed list of all the available features please refer to the [documentation index](pages/documentation-index)